 - Bezalel Foundation Study-In-Israel Scholarship - $5,000 summer and $10,000 semester scholarships available to qualified applicants

-All summer students will live in on-campus dormitories on Mount Scopus.
-Dormitories are within walking distance of the university and are an apartment-style setup with up to 5 bedrooms and shared common spaces.
+International students live in on-campus dormitories on Mount Scopus.
+Dormitories are within walking distance of the university and are an apartment-style setup with shared common spaces.
 More information on housing is available here.

 Start by attending a Study Abroad 101 information session to learn the basics about study abroad as well as your next steps.
 Then, schedule an appointment with the study abroad adviser for the Middle East to move on to Phase 2!